dosssman/GymTorcs/README.md

 - Removing the need for `xautomation`: the environment can be started virtually headlessly, skipping the GUI part.
 - Wrapper following the OpenAI Gym standard for environments: you can now instantiate the environment using `gym.make("Torcs-v0")`, which comes in handy when experimenting with stable-baselines algorithms and akin.
 Also adds proper action and observation spaces.
-- Removes the need to manually reset the Torcs bin (due to memory leak): just define an interval and the library takes care of the rest.
+- Removes the need to manually reset the Torcs bin (due to memory leak): the interval at which the simulator is reset so as to bypass the memory leak can now be parameterized.
-- Support observation customisation.
 - Extended vtorcs-RL-color to support data recording.
 - Adds race setting randomization ( opponents count, spawning location).
 - Run multiple independent instance of the same environment by using the `rank` argument when creating the env.

 ## Potential future work
-[] Flesh out the installation script and include he Torcs binaries in this repository.
+- [] Flesh out the installation script and include he Torcs binaries in this repository.
-[] More general support for data recording.
+- [] More general support for data recording.
-[] Better support for pixel-based training.
+- [] Better support for pixel-based training.
-[] Support for multi-agents and parallelization.
+- [] Support for multi-agents and parallelization.
-[] More comprehensive circuit parameterization / randomization.
+- [] More comprehensive circuit parameterization / randomization.

 # Installation
 ## Dependencies: Torcs Racing Car Simulator Binaries